 I also want to explain a feature of the tower/hierarchical system that I included for testing in Exercises 2.83 and later.
 In order to have a progression from rationals to reals (and back), an arbitrary ‘rationalization’ can be performed on a real.
 This allows it to be expressible as a fraction (rational) as long as there is an equivalent (sidenote) ‘equivalent’ as defined by

 equ? fractional representation that does not require a denominator larger than a given number.
 The cutoff for denominator size is arbitrary because all values of the Real type, which internally are floating-point values, are actually just high-precision fractions and could thus always be expressed as some sort of Rational.

 getdenom to project a Real in Exercise 2.85.
 The alternative is to simply disallow dropping of Reals to Rationals.
 This is acceptable, but be aware that some of the tests I’ve written may fail if that is the case.
 A few examples are included to show how the determination of the denominator works.
 Different systems will not necessarily ‘reduce’ in the same way, due to the internal representaion

 As the exercises go on, there are continual changes to the system.
 Each time we can go back and run the same basic tests.
 Because the system interface remains the same, the tests continue to work, and this ensures we didn’t wreck anything that was previously working.
 Typically, a few new tests are added to verify the specific feature just added or modified.

-In truth, the number of additional tests I’ve written really do very little to exercise the system, but as this section is fairly intensive, and I’ve already spent far too long working on just the solutions, I didn’t want to add even more tests that would need to be figured out.
+In truth, the number of additional tests I’ve written really do not do enough to fully exercise the system, but as this section is fairly intensive, and I’ve already spent far too long working on just the solutions, I didn’t want to add even more tests that might need to be figured out.
 Hopefully by this point you’re able to identify what features to look for and can write a few tests of your own.
 It’s never wrong to go back and modify the tests themselves as the system develops and changes.